afelsen/fantasy-football-nn/README.md

 ## How to train a model:
 In main:
-* Change position variable to train for different positions
+* Change "position" variable to train different position models

 In FantasyScoreNN:
-* Add an "and 0" to the line "if(os.path.isfile(self.cLOADBOTPATH))" to allow for retraining of a model
+* Add "and 0" to the line "if(os.path.isfile(self.cLOADBOTPATH))" to allow for retraining of a model
 * Alter the model structure or epochs to try to improve results

 ## Explanation of Visualizations